-For example, suppose that a proxy is configured with a one-second timeout and automatic retries are enabled with the default setting.
-If an invocation on that proxy fails due to a timeout and Ice determines that the invocation is eligible for retry (using the criteria described above), Ice immediately tries the invocation again and waits for another timeout period to expire before finally raising TimeoutException.
-From the application's perspective, the invocation fails after approximately two seconds.
+For example, suppose a proxy is configured with a ten seconds connection timeout and automatic retries are enabled with the default setting (one immediate retry).
+If an invocation on that proxy fails due to a connection timeout and Ice determines that the invocation is eligible for retry (using the criteria described above), Ice immediately tries the invocation again and waits for another connection timeout period to expire before finally raising TimeoutExcep tion.
+From the application's perspective, the invocation fails after approximately twenty seconds.

-Consequently, you can compute an approximate worst-case timeout value as follows:
+Consequently, you can compute an approximate worst-case connection timeout value as follows, assuming the proxy has a single endpoint:

-'''

 T = t (N + 1) + D

-'''

-where t is the timeout value, N is the number of retry intervals, and D is the sum of the retry intervals (the total delay between retries).
+where t is the connection timeout value, N is the number of retry intervals, and D is the sum of the retry intervals (the total delay between retries).
 Consider our example again:

-Ice.RetryIntervals=0 100 500 1000
+Ice.RetryIntervals=0 10000 20000 30000

-Using this configuration with a one-second timeout, our approximate worst-case timeout is 1 5 + 1.6 = 6.6 seconds.
+Using this configuration with a ten second connection timeout, our approximate worst-case timeout is 10 5 + 60 = 110 seconds.